-Move furniture in front of plugs to keep your house rabbit safe
+Move furniture in front of plugs to limit the danger

-It can be useful to have access to the plugs and cables in your home but this also means you house rabbit can get to them and chew the power cables which can be very dangerous.
-By re-arranging the furniture in your room to limit the amount of exposed power cables you can improve safety.
-For example, move furniture with electrical items on them in front of the plug and push it tight up against the wall to hide the leads making sure they can’t be accessed from the floor.
+Unfortunately if you have easy access to the plug and electrical sockets in your home then its likely your rabbit has too which can be extremely dangerous.
+By re-arranging the furniture in your room to limit the amount of exposed power cables you can greatly improve safety.
+Move furniture with electrical items on them in front of a plug socket, by keeping the leads off the floor and pushing it tight up against the wall you can hide all the dangerous bits away.